lalaliwe/youtube-live-lurker/README.md

   <img width="256" height="256" alt="icon-256" src="https://github.com/user-attachments/assets/17ea383e-a676-464f-b083-f7a2192ad6f7" />

-YouTube Live Lurker is a Chromium extension made by and for VTuber fans.
-It watches the YouTube channels you choose, opens your top-priority stream when it goes live, and can notify you for the rest.
+YouTube Live Lurker is a Chromium extension made by and with the intention for VTuber fans.
+It Logs the YouTube channels you choose, opens your top-priority stream when it goes live, and can notify you for the rest.

 The optional desktop dashboard adds a Holodex-style live/upcoming view for VTuber channels tracked by Holodex.